Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

-Once the dossier moves forward to another stage of the evaluation process, the date in the ‘Latest update’ column changes with each change in the data, or if additional data was included in the table.
-You can therefore also follow the progress from the draft decision stage to the adopted decision up to when the evaluation is eventually closed.
+- Once the dossier moves forward to the next stage in the process, the date in the ‘Latest update’ column changes.
+You can therefore also follow the progress.
 You should check the dossier evaluation status page regularly if you want to be up to date with the evaluation process.

 If you have received a draft decision, it means that there are non-compliant information requirements (or properties) in your dossier or in the jointly submitted registration dossier.